masc-ucsc/docs/docs/pyrope/08-memories.md

 In Pyrope, an async memory has one cycle to write a value and 0 cycles to read.
-The memory has forwarding by default, which behaves like a 0 cycle read/write.
-From a non-hardware programmer, the default memory looks like an array with persistence across cycles.
+By default, same-cycle accesses resolve in **program order** (`ordering="program"`, see [Same-cycle ordering](#same-cycle-ordering) below): a read placed before a write sees the old contents, a read placed after it sees the new value, and the last write to an address wins.
+From a non-hardware programmer's point of view, the default memory looks exactly like an array with persistence across cycles.

 Pyrope async memories behave like what a "traditional software programmer" will expect in an array.
-This means that values are initialized and there is forwarding enabled.
+This means that values are initialized and same-cycle accesses follow program order.
 This is not what a "traditional hardware programmer" will expect.
 In languages like CHISEL there is no forwarding or initialization.
-In Pyrope is possible to have different options of async memories, but those should use the RTL interface.
+Pyrope has cheaper/looser options (`ordering="fwd"`, `ordering="none"`) for those cases, and the RTL interface for full control.

 The async memories behave like tuples/arrays but there is a small difference,